igouProto/ramp-swe-frontend-challenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

-# [v] Bug 5: Employees filter not available during loading more data
+# - [x] Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_